 As April ends, we are still faced with many statistical oddities this season.
 No player has more than 128 plate appearances and no pitchers has faced more than 177 batters.
-In terms of sample size, that gives us
+In terms of sample size, that gives us enough to stabilize

 the strikeout rates and walk rates of some pitchers, but everything else is up in the air.
 As a result, many of these oddities comprise the engine that is fueling some of the more surprising and disappointing starts to the 2014 season.

 There are 750 players in the major leagues, I would have given you 749 guesses and you still would not have guessed the current leader in batting average on balls in play.

 What??
 How??
 Flowers is 28-for-75 this season and is hitting .373/.412/.440 – all of this while striking out in 36% of his plate appearances.
 Thus far, 25 of his 28 hits have been singles and he is using all parts of the field for these singles.
 Even with his 20-foot speed, Flowers has an infield single.
 This is going to come crashing down as no player can aim the ball this well for this long.
 If you were uncomfortable with Chris Johnson

 's .394 BABIP last season, then Flowers at .600 should make you downright itchy.

 Others on this list should raise eyebrows as well.
 Jason Kubel

 's batting average on balls in play the past few seasons has been .327, .280, .326, .296, .311, and now .440 this season.
 Dayan Viciedo

 in his two full seasons has had BABIP's of .286 and .308, and now has a .406 BABIP.
 Players such as Trout and Upton have established records of high BABIP's because they consistently hit the ball hard; the other names on this list should all be names you are actively trying to deal, or at least are making contingency plans for if they are carrying your team in batting average or on-base percentage.